SerhanMiah/Serhan-SpaceInvader/README.md

 ![game-screenshot](./assets/screenshots/image4.png)

-Drawing a template of what the design will eventually look like.
-This will be the initial step in creating a Space-Invaders game.
-I started by using the drawing app Excalidraw to draft a rough idea of what needed to be done.
+The above is the design I settled on.
+This served as a guide of what I needed to accomplish by the end of the project.

 ### Starting with pseudo coding: